100 Fun Things to Do in Chicago

 River North| ©Mitchell Joyce

-At River North you can enjoy a 60-minute escape game.
-There are several options to choose from, for example, the "Gold Rush" game, through which you must find gold to achieve victory.
-There is also a game called "Special Operations", for you to become a secret agent and solve a complex case.
+In River North, you can enjoy a 60-minute escape game.
+There are several options to choose from, such as the game "Gold Rush," in which you must find gold to win.
+There is also a game called "Special Operations," in which you become a secret agent and solve a complex case.

-Another game that this tour offers is "Prison Break", in which you'll have to escape from prison as best you can.
-As if that were not enough, you have other options such as "The Heist", a game in which you must recover a stolen work of art.
+Another game offered by this tour is "Prison Break, " in which you must escape from prison any way you can.
+As if that weren't enough, you have other options such as "The Heist," a game in which you must recover a stolen work of art.

 Book an escape room in Chicago

-36. Delight your palate in the best places in Chinatown.
+36. Delight your palate at the best places in Chinatown

-Undoubtedly, one of the neighborhoods where you can find excellent cuisine in Chicago is Chinatown.
-This Chinatown is one of the 9 Chinatowns in the United States.
-The Asian style houses and stores will surprise you a lot, so take a good camera to take pictures.
+Without a doubt, one of the neighborhoods where you'll find excellent cuisine in Chicago is Chinatown.
+This Chinatown is one of nine Chinatowns in the United States.
+The Asian-style houses and shops will surprise you, so bring a good camera to take pictures.

-Of course, the Asian cuisine ranges from Chinese street-style fried rice to chop suey.
-Other dishes you can see on this tour are Cantonese dim sum, Sichuan chicken and Mongolian stews.
-Note that the food tour will take you to different restaurants in Chinatown such as Lao Sze Chuan.
+Of course, Asian cuisine ranges from Chinese street-style fried rice to chop suey.
+Other dishes you can see on this tour include Cantonese dim sum, Sichuan chicken, and Mongolian stews.
+Keep in mind that the food tour will take you to different restaurants in Chinatown, such as Lao Sze Chuan.

 37. Walk through the Medieval Torture Museum

-In this museum you can see different tools of torture, macabre interrogations and immobilization of people.
-In addition, there are different waxen assassins with their bloody victims showing the atrocious tortures that existed at some point in history.
+In this museum, you can see different torture tools , macabre interrogations, and methods of immobilizing people.
+In addition, there are various wax figures of murderers with their bloody victims, showing the atrocious tortures that existed at some point in history.

-Also, you will enjoy clear and informative audio about each torture device.
-This site has a size of 6000 feet, so you will be able to see different aspects related to the tortures of the medieval times.
+You will also enjoy clear and informative audio commentary on each torture device.
+This site is 6,000 square feet in size, so you will be able to see different aspects related to torture in medieval times.

 Book tickets for the Medieval Torture Museum

-Because there are many people like me who love donuts, I recommend the amazing Underground Donuts tour.
-Through this tour you'll enjoy a taste of delicious donuts at Chicago favorites like Dappeer Doughnuts, Firecakes, Do-Rite Donuts, Stans and Doughnut Vault.
+Since there are many people like me who love donuts, I recommend the incredible Underground Donuts tour.
+On this tour, you will enjoy tasting delicious donuts at Chicago favorites such as Dappeer Doughnuts, Firecakes, Do-Rite Donuts, Stans, and Doughnut Vault.

-And, don't worry, as vegan and gluten-free doughnuts are also available, as well as traditional doughnuts with all the toppings.
-You should let the tour organizers know in advance so they can accommodate your requirements.
+And don't worry, there are also vegan and gluten-free donuts, as well as traditional donuts with all the ingredients.
+You must inform the tour organizers in advance so that they can accommodate your requirements.

-39. Spend an enjoyable afternoon in the Navy Pier area
+39. Spend a pleasant afternoon in the Navy Pier area

-The Navy Pier area (on the shores of Lake Michigan) provides several entertainment options for an enjoyable afternoon with your family or friends.
+The Navy Pier area (on the shores of Lake Michigan) offers a variety of entertainment options for a pleasant afternoon with your family or friends.
 From mechanical attractions for adults and children to live music.

-Also, in this place you can buy clothes and food, thanks to its various fashion stores and restaurants.
-In addition, Navy Pier allows you to see free dance, theater and other cultural events.
-There are even fireworks on occasion, so you'll have to wait for nightfall.
+You can also buy clothes and food here, thanks to its various fashion stores and restaurants.
+In addition, Navy Pier offers free dance, theater, and other cultural events.
+There are even fireworks on some occasions, so you'll have to wait until nightfall.

 40. Ride a Harley-Davidson in Chicago